Smoke taint in wine at-a-glance

 It quoted winemakers describing overly smoked aroma in the wines, or that some contaminated wines were like ‘licking an ashtray’.

-If grapes do show signs of smoke taint, winemakers may choose not to pick them at all.
+A winemaker can ferment a small batch of grapes to see whether smoke has contaminated them.
+If grapes do show signs of smoke taint, winemakers may choose not to pick that section of vineyard.

 Grape samples can also be submitted for chemical analysis, according to AWRI.